 CPU / GPU

 The new CPU is a bit faster, but because of its smaller size (45nm versus 22nm) it uses less energy.
 My old “Penryn”-class Intel 2.5 GHz dual-core CPU required 35 watts while the newer uses 15.
 The Yoga is hyper-threaded and runs at 900 MHz to 2.6 GHz, depending on load.
 The machine feels a lot faster mostly because of the SSD.
 (Note that Windows thought it was a 2.3 GHz processor so there is a question as to whether these computers have been given an unintentional lobotomy by a bug in Microsoft’s code.)

 The Intel 4400 graphics card is much better than the GMA 965 I had in my old laptop.
-2-D performance is plenty fast, even with the 4x more than 1600×900 pixels to move.
+2-D performance is plenty fast, even with the many pixels to move.
 It will run free little games like SuperTuxKart with 60 fps, but Second Life was unplayable at 2 fps.

 The speed of the SSD is great.
 I am getting 500MB / sec reads whereas I would get about 50 MB / sec on my old 7,200 rpm drive.
 I was not usually waiting on the computer, but when re-booting, starting big apps like Firefox / LibreOffice, etc. I was sometimes I/O bound, so it is nice that this is gone.
 With an SSD, the computer is snappy.

 I was paranoid about reliability, but it depends on factors such as the size of the silicon, the size of the drive, how many bits per cell, usage patterns, etc. My 22nm MLC drive should get 3,000 write cycles.